 In Canada around 7,500 cyclists are seriously injured every year.
 Head injuries rank among the most severe injuries in bicycle accidents, representing 20% to 40% of all bicycling injuries encountered in Canada.

-Appropriate headgear should also be warn when riding a horse, and when playing spring sports like baseball or softball.
+Appropriate headgear should also be worn when riding a horse, and when playing spring sports like baseball or softball.